 The upper lakes consist of high, dramatic waterfalls, while the Lower Lakes consist of shorter falls and some of the most turquoise lakes you’ve ever seen in your life.
 No matter which way you turn your head, your view will be postcard-worthy.
 You can quote me on that.

-However, because of the ecosystem protections in place, you can’t swim at Plitvice National Park as you can at Krka.
+However, because of the ecosystem protections in place, you can’t swim at Plitvice National Park as you can at Krka National Park.
 Keep this in mind if you’re looking for somewhere to take a dip.

-How to Get to Plitvice National Park from Split
+How to Take a Plitvice National Park Day Trip from Split

 - Tour – This Plitvice Lakes Day Tour will take you from Split to the Plitvice Lakes, introduce you to the park’s flora and fauna, and take you for a boat ride on the largest lake in the park — Kozjak.